filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/run-a-miner.md

 This section will cover the installation, configuration and starting a lotus node to be used in the tutorial.

 ### Installation
 1. We have bundled all the install steps into the below code snippets so you can just copy and paste them into your terminal.
-If you would prefer to run each command step by step, take a look at the [Installation guide]({{<relref "../../lotus/install/ubuntu/#building-from-source" >}}).
+If you would prefer to run each command step by step, take a look at the [Installation guide]({{<relref "../../lotus/install/ubuntu/#building-from-source" >}}). `FFI_USE_CUDA=1` variable forces the use of CUDA architecture instead of OpenCL for Nvidia cards. `BELLMAN_CUSTOM_GPU` variable need to be set after driver 475+ due to a change in naming convention.

     ```shell
     sudo apt install mesa-opencl-icd ocl-icd-opencl-dev gcc git bzr jq pkg-config curl clang build-essential hwloc libhwloc-dev wget -y && sudo apt upgrade -y